Coreoz/Plume/plume-db-querydsl/README.md

 });
 ```

-To use the CRUD DAO, `CrudDaoQuerydsl`, entities must have a primary key on a column named `id` with the Java type `long`.
+To use the CRUD DAO `CrudDaoQuerydsl`, entities must have a primary key on a column named `id`
+mapped with the Java type `long`.
 A [CRUD DAO example](https://github.com/Coreoz/Plume-demo/blob/master/plume-demo-full-guice-jersey/src/main/java/com/coreoz/demo/db/dao/CityDao.java)
 is provided in the demo project.

-For Querydsl documentation, have a look at [the official Querydsl documentation](https://github.com/querydsl/querydsl/tree/master/querydsl-sql).
+For Querydsl documentation, see [the official Querydsl documentation](https://github.com/querydsl/querydsl/tree/master/querydsl-sql).

 Installation
 ------------